-Are you over 50 and looking for affordable cover tailored to your actual needs?
+Looking for affordable cover tailored for someone over 50?
 Compare policies from Australian insurers and apply.

 Being in your 50s, you may be wondering if you still need life insurance as your financial commitments may have lessened since you took out your policy in your 30s.

-Why should I consider life insurance if I'm 50 or over?
+Why should I consider life insurance if I'm over 50?

 - Statistically those in their 50s are most likely to make a claim for insurance

 - The lump sum benefit of a trauma policy can help ensure you don't endure financial hardship if required to get long term treatment

 It's still possible to find affordable cover without sacrificing the quality of protection.
 A simple way to get started is to speak to a qualified consultant.

 The most common type of life insurance for those over 50 is death cover, which provides a lump sum payment in the event of your death or if you have been diagnosed with a terminal illness and have less than 12 months to live.
 Some insurance providers will offer death cover to applicants up to 75 years of age, usually with a stepped level premium structure.
 The maximum entry age varies between insurers, so it's important to read the Product Disclosure Statement closely to find more information.

 What types of life insurance features are useful for people over 50?